houpjs/houp/README.md

 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/houpjs/houp/blob/master/LICENSE)
 ![node](https://img.shields.io/node/v/houp)

-Houp(hook up) is a simple, fast and reliable solution that can make you share state among multiple components.
-Whether it is a new project or an existing project, adding Houp is very simple.
-Houp doesn't care how the state is created and managed, it just shares it.
+Houp(hook up) is a simple, fast, and reliable solution for sharing state across multiple components.
+Whether you're working on a new project or an existing one, integrating Houp is straightforward.
+It doesn't matter how the state is created or managed — Houp focuses solely on sharing it.

 ```
 npm install houp